NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Menace Under Otari/Ghoul Stalker (BB).md

     desc: "`pf2:1` Claw +9 (agile, finesse)\n__Damage__  1d6 + 1 slashing"

   - name: "[[Creature Family Ability Glossary/(Ghoul) Consume Flesh|Consume Flesh]]"
-    desc: "`pf2:1` (manipulate) The ghoul devours a chunk of a creature that died within the last hour and regains 1d6 Hit Points.\nThe ghoul can regain Hit Points from a given body only once."
+    desc: "`pf2:1` (manipulate) The ghoul devours a chunk of a creature that died within the last hour and regains 1d6 Hit Points.\n\nThe ghoul can regain Hit Points from a given body only once."

   - name: "Sneak Attack"
     desc: "  The ghoul stalker deals an extra 1d4 damage to creatures that have the [[Conditions/Off-Guard|Off-Guard]] condition."